-Before you dive into the world of Disney job advertisements, you want to take a step back and look at the brands that fall under the Disney umbrella.
+Before you dive into the world of Disney job advertisements and Disney home jobs, you want to take a step back and look at the brands that fall under the Disney umbrella.
 As one of the largest employers in the US, it’s no surprise that Disney has dozens of subsidiary and affiliate companies.

-You can find out more about each brand through the Disney Careers website.
-You can work for divisions like the Disney Cruise Line, ABC, ESPN, or Pixar Animated Studios.
-It’s important to remember that not every Disney career will involve you directly working for a Disney named company.
+You can find out more about each brand through the Disney Careers website, a division of their human resources department.
+You can work for divisions like the Disney Cruise Line, ABC, ESPN, or Pixar Animated Studios, and there are tons of job postings.
+It’s important to remember that not every Disney career will involve all things Disney and have you directly working for a Disney-named company.

 How to Work From Home For Disney